How many students row at Brookline High School?

 What will my child’s costs for rowing be?

-The cost for the general program is set by the high school and is paid directly to the town.
+The cost for the general program is set by the high school during the spring season and is paid directly to the town.
+This fee was $400 in 2019.
 In addition, Friends of Brookline Rowing collects a food fee at the beginning of the season to supplement the food committee run by FoBR at all regattas.
-Food fees can be paid here.

 Varsity athletes must buy their own uniforms, which cost about $70.
 Novice uniforms are provided by BHS and must be returned washed at the end of the spring season.

-A fee is paid for varsity and novice athletes to participate in the winter training program.
-The annual varsity winter training trip during February vacation is paid by the family of each athlete.
-The approximate cost of the Winter training trip is about $1,200.
+A fee is paid for athletes to participate in the fall season and winter training program.
+The fall season fee in 2019 was $900 and winter training was $450 for varsity and $200 for novice athletes.
+The annual varsity winter training trip to Austin Texas during February vacation is paid by the family of each athlete.
+The approximate cost of the winter training trip is about $1,200.

 FoBR provides scholarships when needed.